 Colombia experienced an economic contraction in the first nine months of 2009 and other adverse economic and financial effects as a result of the global economic crisis but experienced improved economic conditions starting in October 2009.
-According to preliminary figures, for the year ended December 31, 2013, the Central Government fiscal deficit was 2.4% of GDP, compared to a deficit of 2.3% of GDP in 2012.
-According to the 2013 Medium Term Fiscal Plan, the Central Government's fiscal deficit for 2014 is estimated to be 2.3% of GDP.
-According to preliminary figures, the non-financial public sector balance in 2012 was a surplus of 0.4% of GDP, compared to a deficit of 1.8% of GDP in 2011 and a deficit of 3.2% in 2010.
-See "Recent Developments-Monetary System-Interest rates and inflation" and "-Foreign exchange rates and international reserves" in this prospectus supplement, and "Economy-Gross Domestic Product", "Monetary System-Foreign Exchange Rates and International Reserves-Appreciation of the Peso and Measures Taken by the Government", "-Interest rates and inflation" in Colombia's annual report on Form 18-K for the year ended December 31, 2012, filed with the SEC on September 19, 2013 ("2012 Annual Report"), as amended.
+According to preliminary figures, for the year ended December 31, 2012, the Central Government fiscal deficit decreased to 2.4% of GDP compared to a deficit of 2.8% of GDP in 2011 and a deficit of 3.9% in 2010.
+According to preliminary figures, the non-financial public sector balance in 2012 was a deficit of 1.2% of GDP, compared to a deficit of 1.8% of GDP in 2011 and a deficit of 3.1% in 2010.
+See "Recent Developments-Monetary System -Interest rates and inflation" and "-Foreign exchange rates and international reserves" in this prospectus supplement, and "Economy-Gross Domestic Product", "Monetary System-Foreign Exchange Rates and International Reserves -Appreciation of the Peso and Measures Taken by the Government", "-Interest rates and inflation" in Colombia's annual report on Form 18-K for the year ended December 31, 2011, filed with the SEC on August 20, 2012 ("2011 Annual Report").